We take IT security very seriously at Olivet and encourage you to take time to review the information below.

 - Check all of your computer's ports for unknown devices.

-You may change both your ONU password and password reset challenge questions by visiting changemypassword.olivet.edu
+- Change both your ONU password and password reset challenge questions by visiting changemypassword.olivet.edu

 FBI security recommendations: